WebexCC-SA/wxcc-ai-assist/docs/main/AIAgentTrack_Mission1.md

 ![Profiles](../graphics/Lab1_AI_Agent/2.59.gif)

 2. Click on **Preview** and testing the AI Agent to understnad how it behaives using Voice channel.
 You can start the conversation with: **"I need flower for my friend"**<span class="copy-static" title="Click to copy!" data-copy-text="I need flower for my friend"><span class="copy"></span></span> and try to customize you order.
+> **Note:** This Lab is being conducted in a classroom with approximately 30 attendees.
+> Environmental factors, such as background noise and other attendees speaking next to you, may affect the response accuracy.
+> For best results, it is **strongly recommended to use computer headphones**, if available.

 ![Profiles](../graphics/Lab1_AI_Agent/2.60.gif)